 Activity/Action Impact Comments KI 1.
 Increased confidence, knowledge and skills of all staff in teaching PE and sport Support for PE lead to develop and improve change as part of whole school improvement KI2 2.
 Engagement of all pupils in regular physical activity Sporting activity is available as an integral and regular part of curriculum Regular CPD for staff from specialist teacher (TB, JD) has improved staff confidence to deliver KI 4.
-Broader experience of a range of sports and activities offered to all pupils Increase in sports coaches to deliver physical education with diverse range of events during and outside of school day meeting KI5.Increased participation in competitive sport Increase in participation to local events with local sports organization WNSSP achieved Gold Award for 22-23 Clubs afterschool were popular and pupils reported they enjoyed them; pupils were very enthusiastic around the girls' football and team events for example.
-Girls participation in physical education increased as a result of targeted support Participation in competitive events has increased in 22 -23 as we encourage a diverse range of pupils to be enthusiastic and attend all events locally Local football team is also thriving and our pupils have increased their contribution to local competitive sports in community as they have increased confidence (many participate in Heacham Minors and Magpies) In addition Y6 pupils were keen to develop their leadership skills and organized an after school club weekly for benefit of other pupils
+Broader experience of a range of sports and activities offered to all pupils Increase in sports coaches to deliver physical education with diverse range of events during and outside of school day meeting KI5.Increased participation in competitive sport Increase in participation to local events with local sports organization WNSSP achieved Gold Award valid until 2025 Clubs afterschool were popular and pupils reported they enjoyed them; pupils were very enthusiastic around netball, football and team events for example.
+Girls participation in physical education increased as a result of targeted support Participation in competitive events has increased in 23-24 as we encourage a diverse range of pupils to be enthusiastic and attend all events locally Local football team is also thriving and our pupils have increased their contribution to local competitive sports in community as they have increased confidence (many participate in Heacham Minors and Magpies) In addition Y6 pupils were keen to develop their leadership skills and organised an after school club weekly for benefit of other pupils OAA increased with mapping of the school grounds to enable spatial sense and mapping with coordinates